apache/calcite/site/_docs/avatica_json_reference.md

 `readOnly` (optional boolean) A boolean denoting if a JDBC connection is read-only.

 `transactionIsolation` (optional integer) An integer which denotes the level of transactions isolation per the JDBC specification.
-This value is analogous to the values define in `java.sql.Connection`.
+This value is analogous to the values defined in `java.sql.Connection`.

 * 0 = Transactions are not supported
 * 1 = Dirty reads, non-repeatable reads and phantom reads may occur.